Bluebell Stakes

 The Bluebell Stakes is a Listed flat horse race in Ireland open to thoroughbred fillies and mares aged three years or older.
 It is run at Naas Racecourse over a distance of 1 mile and 4 furlongs (2,414 metres), and it is scheduled to take place each year in October.

 The race was first run in 2015.

+Records

+Leading jockey since 1994 (5 wins):